Title of Position: Director for Administrative Services

 The Council on Postsecondary Education coordinates change and improvement in Kentucky’s postsecondary education system as directed by the Kentucky Postsecondary Education Improvement Act of 1997 (HB 1).
-The Council employs about 75 staff and manages an annual operating budget of more than $70 million, comprised of state General Fund, federal funds, agency funds, trust funds, pass-through federal and state grants, and private grant initiatives.
+The Council employs about 75 staff and manages an annual operating budget of more than $70 million, comprised of state General Fund, federal funds, agency funds, trust funds, pass-through federal and state grants, and private grant funds.

 Duties and Responsibilities

-- Meet regularly with staff to discuss general strategy and direction, priorities, and progress toward attainment of business unit goals and objectives.
+- Meet regularly with staff to discuss strategy and direction, priorities, and progress toward attainment of business unit goals and objectives.

 - Ensure accurate and timely draw down of federal funds from the U.S. Department of Education and pass-through funds from other state agencies, reconciling balances to the eMARS system.